Skip to main content

 Deploying your model in DataFrame mode

-• dataframe_mode (Boolean): Set dataframe_mode to True
+• dataframe_mode (bool): Set dataframe_mode to True

 In this case, we reuse the training DataFrame X_train as the example_dataframe in the mb.deploy call because it is shaped exactly the way the deploy function expects its inputs.
 In cases like these, this is good practice.

-Calling your DataFrame-mode model from Python
+Calling your DataFrame-mode model

 import modelbit